alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

         0 \\ {}^B\vec{v}_x \\ {}^B\vec{v}_y \\ {}^B\vec{v}_z
     \end{bmatrix}$$

-2. Perform the coordinate transformation to express the vector in the the $A$ frame.
+2. Perform the coordinate transformation to express the vector in the the /$A/$ frame.
 Note that here we use [quaternion multiplication](#quaternion-multiplication) and the [quaternion conjugate](#quaternion-conjugate)

     $${}^A q_v = {}^{A}_{B}q \; {}^B q_v \; {}^{A}_{B}q^*$$